 Dr Sarah Morgan- Principal Investigator

-Sarah is an Accelerate Science Research Fellow at the Cambridge Department of Computer Science and Technology, a Senior Research Associate at the Cambridge Psychiatry Department and a Fellow at The Alan Turing Institute.
-She is a Physicist by training, and holds a PhD in theoretical Physics from the Theory of Condensed Matter group, Cambridge.
+Sarah is a Senior Lecturer (Associate Professor) at the School of Biomedical Engineering and Imaging Sciences, King’s College London and a UKRI Future Leaders Fellow.
+She also holds visiting appointments at Cambridge University Department of Computer Science and Technology and the Cambridge Psychiatry Department.
+Sarah is a Physicist by training and holds a PhD in theoretical Physics from the Theory of Condensed Matter group, Cambridge.

 Abbie is an Academic Clinical Fellow with broad interests in clinical psychiatry, cognitive neuroscience, neuroimaging and qualitative research to make translational discoveries that improve the lives of patients.